ethereum/consensus-specs/specs/_features/eip7547/validator.md

 ### Inclusion list validation

-When receiving a new block, the validator must verify the inclusion list by calling `engine_newInclusionListV1` after verifying the signature.
+When receiving a new inclusion list, the validator must verify the inclusion list by calling `engine_newInclusionListV1` after verifying the signature.
 The execution layer will process inclusion list transactions to ensure they are valid.

+### Block validation

-Once the inclusion list validity is asserted, the validator must check the block by calling `engine_newPayloadV3`.
+When deciding if a block is the head of the chain for the attestation, the validator must verify that there exists a valid inclusion list accompanying the block by calling `is_inclusion_list_available`.

 ### Inclusion list proposal

 EIP7547 introduces forward inclusion list.
 The detail design is described in this [post](https://ethresear.ch/t/no-free-lunch-a-new-inclusion-list-design/16389).

-Proposer must construct and broadcast `SignedBeaconBlockAndInclusionList` along with the beacon block.
+The proposer must construct and broadcast a `SignedInclusionList` along with theie beacon block.

 #### Constructing the inclusion list

 To obtain an inclusion list, a block proposer building a block on top of a `state` must take the following actions:

 1. Retrieve `SignedInclusionList` from execution layer by calling `engine_getInclusionListV1`.
-2. Publish the `SignedBeaconBlockAndInclusionList` over the `beacon_block` topic.
+2. Publish the `SignedInclusionList` over the `inclusion_list` topic.